 No eligibility requirements

-Advanced and theoretical knowledge within a systematic and coherent, body of knowledge in the area of project management as applied in professional practice.
+Advanced and integrated understanding of a complex body of knowledge that includes recent developments in project management as applied in professional practice.

-Have cognitive skills to think critically and to generate and evaluate complex ideas in the area of project management.
+Expert, specialised cognitive and creative skills to generate and evaluate complex ideas and concepts at an abstract level in the area of project management.

 Demonstrate the application of individual and team skills that include working with people in remote or virtual project team situations.

-Advanced knowledge of the moral, ethical and legal considerations which underpin the planning and implementation of project management applications.
+Advanced and integrated knowledge of the moral, ethical and legal considerations which underpin the planning and implementation of project management applications.

 Recommended Study Pattern

-- Students are requested to enrol in the compulsory core subject MPM411 Principles of Project Management subject at the first opportunity.
+Students are able to form their own study path, but are requested to enrol in the subject, MPM411 Principles of Project Management at the first opportunity as this is the pre-requisite for other subjects in this degree.

-To qualify for the award of Graduate Certificate in Project Management, students must complete the 4 prescribed subjects.
+To qualify for the award of the Master of Project Management (Assets and Facilities) qualification, students must complete all 16 subjects.